 A work-related injury can occur in a split second, but the ramifications can last a lifetime.
-At Berman More Gonzalez, Attorneys at Law in Santa Ana, California, we understand the new workers' compensation laws and will work tirelessly to get our clients the best medical care they need.
-Whether our client is a construction worker who fell off scaffolding, an office worker with carpal tunnel syndrome, a delivery driver involved in a car accident or a factory worker whose back was strained in an industrial accident, Santa Ana work comp claim attorney Keith P. More from Berman More Gonzalez, Attorneys at Law cares.
+At Berman More Gonzalez, Attorneys at Law in Irvine, California, we understand the new workers' compensation laws and will work tirelessly to get our clients the best medical care they need.
+Whether our client is a construction worker who fell off scaffolding, an office worker with carpal tunnel syndrome, a delivery driver involved in a car accident or a factory worker whose back was strained in an industrial accident, Irvine work comp claim attorney Keith P. More from Berman More Gonzalez, Attorneys at Law cares.

-The Workers' Compensation Claim Process Now Puts Workers at a Disadvantage.
+The Workers' Compensation Claim Process Now Puts Workers At A Disadvantage

 On April 19, 2004, the California workers' compensation process changed.
 The passing of Senate 899 caused a great deal of harm to the workers' compensation system and revamped it, now making it more difficult for injured employees to get the help they need.
 Under new laws, the benefits that injured workers are entitled to include:

 - Temporary disability: Workers will now receive two-thirds of their average weekly wage up to a maximum benefit depending upon the year's date of the work-related injury.
 There is a limit of 104 weeks on temporary disability.